scholarslab/scholarslab.github.io/collections/_posts/2012-03-19-wordpress-pharma-hack.md

 layout: post
 slug: wordpress-pharma-hack
 title: WordPress Pharma Hack
-categories:
+category: blog
+tags:
 - Research and Development
-tags:
-- hacks
-- wordpress
+- web development
 ---

 A few weeks ago I was walking to my car and was copied on an email from the director of the IT department for the UVa Library: